Commercial Property Insurance Quote Comparison

 Can I buy both commercial and residential premises insurance?

-This depends on how you run your business.
-If it’s mainly office work and admin you do, most domestic home insurance policies will let you add business and working from home cover for an additional fee.
 However, if you store stock, specialist equipment or have clients visit your home, it’s likely you’ll need commercial property insurance as well.
-Either way, it’s very important you let your home insurance provider know, so you’re not invalidating your domestic policy.
+Either way, it’s very important you let your home business insurance provider know so you’re not invalidating your domestic policy.